nih-fmrif/NIMH_repro_2017_03/_episodes/18-pandas.md

 {: .output}

-An equivalent syntax is to index the columns in the same way as a dictionary.
+An equivalent syntax is to access the columns in the same way as we would access the dictionary in Python.
-This takes more typing and impedes autocompletion:

 ~~~
 df_pheno['age']
 df_pheno['age'] > 50